 For nationwide, regional and statewide comparisons, view the following table to see how Mount Mercy measures up to other schools.

 |Nationwide||The Plains States||Iowa|

-How Much Will Tuition & Fees Be for Mount Mercy College?
+How Much Will Tuition & Fees Be for Mount Mercy?

-In the 2017 - 2018 school year, full time students at Mount Mercy College paid $30,582, prior to corrections for financial need.
+In the 2018 - 2019 school year, full time students at Mount Mercy paid $30,582, prior to corrections for financial need.
 Of that number, the cost of tuition came to $30,382.
 The remaining $200 represents additional fees.
 Find out more about the net price.

 Mount Mercy University tuition and fees is the sum billed to undergraduates for one academic year, not including room and board.
 Yet, most students will end up paying below full tuition because they get financial aid as well as other rate reductions.

 The next table outlines the costs explained above for the 2018 - 2019 academic year.

 For more info, click Mount Mercy Cost Per Credit Hour.

 Are Tuition and Fees Going Up or Down?

 There has been a rise of 3.0% in Mount Mercy University tuition and fees for out-of-state students in the past 5 years.
 Tuition increased by 3.2% and fees increased by 0.0%.
 This year, undergrads should expect to pay $31,493 if the growth keeps up.